 Kids are interested, but not educated

-The strong stock market of the past few years has led to a surge of young people interested in stocks and making fast profits.
-The GameStop fiasco in early 2021 is just one example of the stock-buying frenzies that have been triggered by “memestocks,” corporate shares that suddenly become popular through online buzz.
+The hustle of the stock market has led to a surge of young people interested in stocks and making fast profits.
+This is most evident in the the GameStop fiasco of early 2021, one example of the stock-buying frenzies that have been triggered by “memestocks,” corporate shares that suddenly become popular through online buzz.

-A survey from Wells Fargo in the U.S. last spring revealed that 45% reported becoming more interested in investing after the GameStop “short squeeze” frenzy.
+A survey from Wells Fargo in the US revealed that 45% reported becoming more interested in investing after the GameStop “short squeeze” frenzy.

 What worries Klontz is that young people may be only setting themselves up for failure — and major losses.